This article explains how to create a fixed-date maintenance plan, set its frequency, and configure automatic task generation.

 Next occurrence

-Corresponds to the task to be processed in the plan.
+Corresponds to the next task to be performed.

 -

-The link below the due date allows you to view only the task list for this plan.
+Allows you to view only the tasks generated by this plan.

 -